tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 - **Strong Validity:** Where if all correct processes receive the same input value, they must all output that value
 - **Termination:** All processes must eventually decide on an output value [[21]]

-### *Binary Consensus*
+### Binary Consensus

 There is a unique case of the consensus problem, referred to as the binary consensus restricts the input and hence the output domain to a single binary digit {0,1}.

 When the input domain is large; relative to the number of processes, for instance an input set of all the natural numbers, it can be shown that consensus is impossible in a synchronous message passing model. [[21]]

-### *Byzantine Fault Tolerance*
+### Byzantine Fault Tolerance

+Byzantine failures are considered the most general and most difficult class of failures among the failure modes.
+The so-called fail-stop failure mode occupies the simplest end of the spectrum.
+Whereas fail-stop failure mode simply means that the only way to fail is a node crash, detected by other nodes, Byzantine failures imply no restrictions, which means that the failed node can generate arbitrary data, pretending to be a correct one.
+Thus, Byzantine failures can confuse failure detection systems, which makes fault tolerance difficult. [[39]]

 Several papers in the literature contextualize the problem using generals at different camps, situated outside the enemy castle, needing to decide whether or not to attack.
 A consensus algorithm that would fail, would perhaps see one general attack while all the others stay back, resulting in the vulnerability of first general

 One key property of a block chain system is that the nodes do not trust each other, meaning that some may behave in Byzantine manners.
 The consensus protocol must therefore tolerate Byzantine failures.

+A network is Byzantine Fault Tolerant when it can provide service and reach a consensus despite faults or failures of the system.
+The processes use a protocol for consensus or atomic broadcast to agree on a common sequence of operations to execute. [[20]]

 The literature on distributed consensus is vast, and there are many variants of previously proposed protocols being developed for block chains.
 They can be largely classified along a spectrum.
 One extreme consists of purely computation based protocols which use proof of computation to randomly select a node which single-handedly decides the next operation.
-The other extreme is purely communication based protocols in which nodes have equal votes and go through multiple rounds of communication to reach consensus, PBFT being the prime example.  [[10]]
+The other extreme is purely communication based protocols in which nodes have equal votes and go through multiple rounds of communication to reach consensus, Practical Byzantine Fault Tolerance (PBFT) being the prime example, which is a replication algorithm designed to be BFT.  [[10]]

-A Byzantine fault is a fault presenting different symptoms to different observers.
-A network is Byzantine Fault Tolerant (BFT) when it can provide service and reach a consensus despite faults or failures of the system.
-The processes use a protocol for consensus or atomic broadcast to agree on a common sequence of operations to execute. [[20]]

 For systems with _n_ processors, of which _f_ are Byzantine, it has been shown that _no algorithm exists_ that solves the consensus problem for _f > n/3_.[[21]]

-### *PBFT Variants*
+### Practical Byzantine Fault Tolerant Variants

 PoW suffers from non-finality, that is a block appended to a block chain is not confirmed until it is extended by many other blocks.
 Even then, its existence in the block chain is only probabilistic.
 For example, eclipse attacks on Bitcoin exploit this probabilistic guarantee to allow double spending.
 In contrast, the original PBFT protocol is deterministic. [[10]]

-### *Deterministic and Non-Deterministic Protocols*
+### Deterministic and Non-Deterministic Protocols

 Deterministic, bounded Byzantine agreement relies on consensus being finalized for each epoch before moving to the next one ensuring that there is some safety about a consensus reference point prior to continuing.
-If instead you allow an unbound number of consensus agreement within the same epoch, then there is no overall consensus reference point with which to declare finality and thus safety is compromised. [[8]]
+If instead you allow an unbounded number of consensus agreements within the same epoch, then there is no overall consensus reference point with which to declare finality and thus safety is compromised. [[8]]

 For non-deterministic or probabilistic protocols, the probability that an honest node is undecided after _r_ rounds approaches zero as r approaches infinity.

-Nondeterministic protocols which solve consensus under the purely asynchronous case potentially rely on random oracles and generally incur high message complexity overhead, as they depend on reliable broadcasting for all communication.
+Non-deterministic protocols which solve consensus under the purely asynchronous case potentially rely on random oracles and generally incur high message complexity overhead, as they depend on reliable broadcasting for all communication.

 Protocols like HoneyBadger BFT fall into this class of nondeterministic protocols under asynchrony.
 Normally, they require three instances of reliable broadcast for a single round of communication. [[34]]

-### *Scalability-performance trade off*
+### Scalability-performance trade off

 As briefly mentioned in the [Introduction](#introduction), the scalability of BFT protocols considering the number of participants is highly limited and the performance of most protocols deteriorates as the number of involved replicas increases.
-This effect is especially problematic for BFT deployment in permission-less block chains. [[7]]
+This effect is especially problematic for BFT deployment in permissionless block chains. [[7]]

 The problem of BFT scalability is twofold: a high throughput as well as a large consensus group with good reconfigurability that can tolerate a high number of failures are both desirable properties in BFT protocols, but are often in direct conflict.